Gshaal/wfmToolkit/README.md

 # WFM Toolkit

-Foobar is a web application built with Express and React to manage WFM activities.
+WFM Toolkit is a web application built with Express and React to manage WFM activities.

 ## Live Demo